Gill Adarsh Matriculation Higher Secondary School

-Gill Adarsh Matriculation Higher Secondary School is a co-educational matriculation school by the Punjab Association.
+Gill Adarsh School is a co-educational CBSE school by the Punjab Association.
 It is located in Royapettah, Chennai, India.

-President Giani Zail Singh dedicated Gill Adarsh Matriculation Higher Secondary School to the founder, Lt Col G.S.
+President Giani Zail Singh dedicated Gill Adarsh School to the founder, Lt Col G.S.
 Gill.
 The school has a student strength of around 3500 with over 110 class rooms.

-The school is based on State board's Samacheer Kalvi system.
+The school is based on CBSE.
 The school was established in 1980 and their motto is Duty, Devotion and Discipline.